timsutton/munkibuilds.org/README.md

 # munkibuilds.org

 This repo hosts the Jenkins project configuration for [munkibuilds.org](http://munkibuilds.org), a site that makes available automatic builds of [Munki](https://code.google.com/p/munki).

+There is some Apache-specific configuration that also formats the pages in a specific way, using artifacts from the Jenkins builds.
+This will likely be posted shortly.